fedidat/HexoSite/source/_posts/120-email-custom-domain.md

 ![Filter result on Yandex mail](/images/120-email/filter-result.png)

 Now with the other direction.
-I use Gmail so this is how you set it up to send mail with through another SMTP server, specifically YAndex's.
+I use Gmail so this is how you set it up to send mail with through another SMTP server, specifically Yandex's.

 1. Head to Gmail's settings > Accounts & Import, focus on "Send mail as", click on "Add another email address".

 2. Provide the user you use on Yandex, then [Yandex's SMTP server](https://yandex.com/support/mail/mail-clients.html) and your login info.
-Make sure to uncheck using this address as alias.
+Make sure to uncheck using this address as an alias.

 That should be it.
 Test your setup and you're done.